 Every skill has a cooldown applied at the start of a match that determines the order in which heroes activate such skills.
 Skills activatable at the same time will have priority orders that dictate which gets activated first.

-Since most heroes don't have instantly activated skills (e.g., Lyca's Haste), their position on the field and haste affect their normal attacks, which will, in turn, affect their skill order.
+Since most heroes don't have instantly activated skills (e.g., Lyca's Haste), their position on the field and haste affect their normal attacks, affecting their skill order.

-Skill activation is determined by skill animation speed as well as the skill cooldown.
+Skill activation is determined by skill animation speed and the skill cooldown.

 When a skill animation is complete, the game determines the next skill to use from the list of skills that are not on CD, and it picks the one with the highest priority.